GuilleX7/ExplodeAny/explodeany/src/main/resources/wiki/Tutorial.md

 CustomEntity: {}
 ```

-As you can notice, the material itself starts another section, which represents how the OBSIDIAN block should be affected by a PRIMED_TNT explosion in particular.
+As you can notice, the material itself starts another section, which represents how the OBSIDIAN block should be affected by a TNT explosion in particular.
 There are many properties you can use to describe how a block should be affected by a given explosion.
 You can use all the properties are listed here: https://github.com/GuilleX7/ExplodeAny/blob/main/explodeany/src/main/resources/exampleConfig.yml#L196

 These properties are: